MirthSystems/Pulse/README.md

 2. **Venue Portal Testing:**
     - Ease of posting updates and specials
-    - Tag selection and management
+    - Type selection and Tag creation
     - Special creation and scheduling
     - Value of provided analytics
     - Time investment required to maintain presence